gbor/flickr-gallery/README.md

 This project/web page shows the gallery of images taken around Yosemite.
-Location detection and taking user input is the next feature to added.
+Location detection and taking user input is the next feature to be added.

 Final Demo can be found at http://gbor.github.io/index.html